scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 To produce a useful pressure trace, the voltage signal must be filtered and/or smoothed.
 Several algorithms have been considered to smooth the voltage trace, including a simple moving average, a low-pass filter, and some combination of these two methods.
-In the current version of UConnRCMPy :cite:`Weber2016`, the voltage is first filtered using a low-pass filter with a cutoff frequency of 10 kHz.
+In the current version of UConnRCMPy :cite:`uconnrcmpy`, the voltage is first filtered using a low-pass filter with a cutoff frequency of 10 kHz.
 The filter is constructed using the ``firwin`` function from the ``signals`` module of SciPy :cite:`Jones2001` with the Blackman window :cite:`Blackman1958,Oppenheim1999` and a filter order of :math:`2^{14}-1`.
 The cutoff frequency, window type, and filter order were determined empirically.